Monday, March 27, 2023

 Obese people are at higher risk of developing prostate cancer.
 In such people, the cancer is likely to become aggressive and return after initial treatment.
 Maintaining a healthy weight can prevent people from developing prostate cancer or, for that matter, any disease in general.

-If you have any question in regards to prostate cancer, symptoms of prostate cancer or risk factors of it, feel free to contact ZenOnco.io
+If you have any questions regarding prostate cancer, symptoms of prostate cancer or risk factors, feel free to contact ZenOnco.io